wp-plugins/mixcloud-embed/readme.txt

 == Changelog ==

+= 1.6.3 =
+* Fix a bug that closed a <?php tag to the end of the file.

 = 1.6.2 =
 * Fix a reported bug "Warning: Illegal string offset after updating server to latest PHP 5.4"